Burke and Hare (2010)

 So what goes wrong?
 Well, nothing, at first.
 The film begins with an assured long tracking shot across an elaborately staged Edinburgh marketplace, as impressive a bit of filmmaking as anything in any of the preceding movies.
 There’s a semi-awkward bit of expository narration, but it quickly disappears and it ends in a pretty funny sequence with an angry old lady being hanged and carted off for medical experimentation, so I’m on board.
 But the problems begin when we reach our Burke and Hare, here played by Pegg and Serkis, respectively.
 No, it’s not that they’re bad actors or anything; they both have impeccable timing and a respectable (though by no means overwhelming) chemistry.
 Here’s the problem: they’re really nice.

 That is the issue, and it’s a surprisingly fundamental one which dooms the production from the get-go.
-For a jokey comedy about serial killers, but it’s just too nice.
+For a jokey comedy about serial killers, it’s just too nice.
 It’s a black comedy, but it can’t quite bring itself to really go for the throat the way it needs to in order to make this work.
 It feels tame and accommodating and eager to please, but it’s telling a story which is simply too dark to apologize away.
 The plot is pretty black, but the comedy is not -- it’s cheerful and ingratiating.
 The style of humor undercuts the material, and not in an interesting or subversive way, more like a way which seems fundamentally uncomfortable with the actual premise.
 John Gilling, Dylan Thomas and James Bridie approached the humor in this concept with a mordant, sardonic wit that belied the coldy nihilistic world the characters populated.
 Here writers Piers Ashworth and Nick Moorcroft favor bawdy slapstick and geeky historical references, relying on the cast --especially Pegg as Burke-- to not just be funny but likeable.
 The entire movie’s conflict is based around Burke’s desperate desire to prove his love to a misguided actress (Isla Fisher) and you’re supposed to sympathize with him!
 Yes, this is the first movie to believe that the appropriate story structure for this tale of greed and murder is a goddam romantic comedy.

-A rare photo of the reclusive grave gopher.
+A rare photo of the reclusive grave gopher. |

 Even with that misguided premise, there might have been a way to save the concept by turning it into a wicked meta-joke, a leering undermining of the hoary old romantic comedy trope by casually revealing its main characters to be monsters.
 But BURKE AND HARE (2010) can’t seem to bring itself to do that.
-It wants us to like its protagonists --or at least Burke-- and root for them to succeed, and that’s precisely the way it organized its central conflict.
+It wants us to like its protagonists --or at least Burke-- and root for them to succeed, and that’s precisely the way it organizes its central conflict.
 But how to make us root for these two vicious, greedy serial killers?
 Well, there’s not really a way, but they way they attempt is to minimize everything.
 There’s no way to entirely erase the fact that Burke and Hare are killers, but they do everything they can to make it more palatable.
 They start by making Burke a hesitant participant in everything; Hare keeps egging him on and reminding him he’s “doing it for love” as he unforgivably phrases it once he’s caught, and he keeps complaining and trying to back out without ever quite doing it.
 The movie seems to take the stance that this makes it somehow less his fault, and it tries to tidy things up by making sure that most of the murders it shows us either aren’t strictly his fault (one man has a heart attack and dies upon seeing them, for example, another is basically self-defense) or simply happen off-screen.
 That failing, it adopts a wacky madcap comedy tone during the murders, so that Burke and Hare banter back and forth ceaselessly while they’re bloodlessly doing someone in and the focus is on them, not the murder.
 Not a single victim is portrayed sympathetically, and most are never introduced at all prior to the advent of their death.
 We’re even provided a rogue’s gallery of villains (the smug Dr. Monro, a group of bullying gangsters), in an attempt to turn the these killers here into relatable underdogs!

 Now, I don’t object to this on moral grounds, obviously.
 Someone who subjected the public to 19,000 words on the cinematic oeuvre of Burke and Hare is probably in no position to be making moral arguments of any kind, and hey, it’s not like this is the first time one of these adaptations has had an inexplicable sympathetic tendency towards one of its obvious villains (though they usually reserves that honor for Knox, not the actual murderers).
 But the problem here is that in order to even make a gesture towards Burke and Hare being anything less than utter monsters, the film has to soft-pedal their actual role as cold-blooded psychopaths as much as it possibly can.
 In other words, it has to avoid, as much as possible, the only actual point of telling this story.
 If these two guys are basically nice dudes and the whole killing spree is sort of wacky and incidental, then who cares?
 The only interesting thing about this whole pathetic saga, and the only reason anyone would ever bother remembering this minor historical anecdote, much less making a major motion picture about it, is because of the murders!
 But the filmmakers here are committed to this idea of Burke and Hare as loveable rascals, so they can’t possibly dwell on that fact.